Tuc Watkins: Career

+In 2022, Watkins starred on the Netflix comedy series Uncoupled as Colin McKenna, the ex-boyfriend to Neil Patrick Harris' character who leaves him after a 17-year relationship.
+The series premiered to critical acclaim on Netflix on July 29, 2022.
+Although Showtime picked up a second season of the series, it was eventually cancelled after being delayed by the 2023 Hollywood strikes.

+In August 2026, Deadline reported that Watkins will star in the television Prime Video romantic comedy series Escorted, produced by Brett Goldstein.

 Personal life

 Watkins came out as gay on April 26, 2013, in an interview on Marie with Marie Osmond.
 In that same interview, Watkins announced he had become a single father in December 2012 by welcoming twins via surrogacy.

 Since 2019, he has been in a relationship with actor Andrew Rannells.
-The two met the year before while playing a couple on the Broadway production of The Boys in the Band.
-They reprised their roles for Netflix's film version of the show and also worked together on Black Monday.
+The two had met the prior year while playing a couple in the Broadway production of The Boys in the Band.
+They reprised their roles for Netflix's film version, and also portrayed a couple on Black Monday.